PeterPaton123/word2vec/README.md

 # Continuous Bag of Words and Skipgram word2vec models

-This repo contains implementations of CBOW and SkipGram word2vec models, inspired by the original word2vec paper by Mikolov Et al (https://arxiv.org/pdf/1301.3781.pdf).
+This repo contains implementations of CBOW and SkipGram word2vec models, inspired by the original word2vec paper by Mikolov Et al (https://arxiv.org/pdf/1301.3781.pdf), implemented in JAX/FLAX.
 I have also implemented negative sampling and hierarchical softmax as training optimisations.

 ## Requirements
 1. Install Python3.8+